openshift/hypershift/docs/content/how-to/aws/migrate-hosted-cluster.md

 </details>

 5. Delete the AWS Machines (Kubernetes Objects)

+!!! note
-    > **NOTE:** Don't worry about the real AWS Machines, even if you delete this object, the CAPI controllers are down and will not affect the cloud instances
+    Don't worry about the real AWS Machines, even if you delete this object, the CAPI controllers are down and will not affect the cloud instances

 <details>